The insider’s guide to Contemporary African art

 ‘I sit on the Tate Africa Acquisition Committee, which recently acquired work by the Nigerian artist Emeka Ogboh.
 He primarily works with sound, and his installation The Way Earthly Things Are Going (2017) was recently shown at Tate Tanks.
 It makes explicit the connection between the volatility of financial markets and the movement of people seeking better lives.

 ‘Gallery 1957 was inaugurated with an exhibition of work by the artist Serge Attukwei Clottey in 2016.
 He creates art across installation, performance, photography and sculpture, examining Ghanaian politics and culture.
-He is currently participating in a “Gallery Takeover” between Gallery 1957 and Lawrie Shabibi in Dubai, where his solo show, The Displaced, explores the migration story of the artist’s family as a journey of remembrance.
+He recently participated in a “Gallery Takeover” between Gallery 1957 and Lawrie Shabibi in Dubai, where his solo show, The Displaced, explored the migration story of the artist’s family as a journey of remembrance.

 ‘Finally I would suggest the work of Kudzanai-Violet Hwami.
-She is a young Zimbabwean artist who held her first solo exhibition at London’s Tyburn Gallery last year to much acclaim.
+She is a young Zimbabwean artist who held her first solo exhibition at London’s Tyburn Gallery in 2017 to much acclaim.
 Her bright oil paintings celebrate the complexities of diasporic identities, exploring Afro-punk, LGBTQ and internet subcultures.’

 Laetitia Catoir, Director of Blain Southern, London